IDinsight/aaq_core_template/load_testing/README.md

 5. Config file examples are provided in the `configs/` folder.
 Either alter parameters in pre-existing files or make your own.

-    Use `locust_config_complete.json` to run the full suite of load-testing experiments (Caution: Slow).

     See [config](#config-and-experiment-types) section below for details on how this file is formatted.

 6. Run the main script.